blackstrype/quarkus-microservices-training/labs/lab_2_dynamic_configuration_and_deployment.md

     </dependency>
     ```

     Add some config to automatically tag and name the image.
+This will make it easier to run from a known image group/name/tag.

     ```properties
     quarkus.container-image.group=localhost/smessner